cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 #### Buffer Extent

-The first two bytes of a 64kb encoding buffer represent a 16-bit unsigned little-endian integer that indicates the extent of the buffer that has been written to.
-This is updated when writing the buffer.
-The offset of the extent from the start of the buffer is the value of the extent + 2 since the extent value itself takes two bytes and is not included.
+The last two bytes of a 64kb encoding buffer represent a 16-bit unsigned little-endian integer that indicates the extent of the buffer that has been written to.
+This is updated whenever the buffer is written to.
+The actual max capacity of the buffer is thus 64kb - 2 bytes.
+The extent is encoded at the end of the buffer rather than the start so that structs at the beginning of the buffer will be aligned to a multiple of 8.

 #### Buffer Alignment